Print

 run system restore

-7. After restoring your computer to a previous date download and scan your PC with a recommended anti-spyware software to eliminate any left remnants of Australian Federal Police virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate an remnants of the Australian Federal Police virus.

 Alternative Australian Federal Police ransomware removal guide: